Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-site.md

 1. Click on the website, which opens up a WYSIWIG editor where you can begin to edit the content, see components that you can use to edit the site, and switch between languages and your sites (top navigation bar).
    ![In Pages Editor](https://sitecorecontenthub.stylelabs.cloud/api/public/content/9fb983d0eeec435797a1115f4ae801df?v=2cce57d4)

-## Create a local app and connect it to your site
+## Download and initialize your Next.js app

-You will not get your local application running and connected to XM Cloud.
+You will now get your local application running and connected to XM Cloud.
 You will need to navigate to your GitHub account and download the repository that was [cloned in the previous tutorial](setup-xm-cloud) by the Sitecore XM Cloud Deploy App.
 ![GitHub - Clone Repository](https://sitecorecontenthub.stylelabs.cloud/api/public/content/239fa0b1ce314ca088bc830ee7a699e8?v=ba0d1b2e)

 ### Download Repository